$4 and 15 Minute Baked Salmon or Trout!

 - 2/3 lb of wild caught Sockeye salmon ~ $7

 Cost per serving (2 servings) = ~ $3.50

 I hope you find this recipe as inspiring as I did when I was getting my start cooking!
 A delicious meal for a fraction of the cost of a restaurant coupled with the reward of the sense of accomplishment that comes from creating something awesome that you can share.
 For the cost of a couple bucks and 15 minutes of your time, it doesn’t get any better than that!

 As always, make informed food decisions.
 Know your ingredients, know your costs!

-This recipe goes great with some of the following:
+This baked salmon or trout recipe goes great with the following: